 - You are eligible to withdraw Pension only if you have worked for a minimum of 180 days in the previous establishment.
 Otherwise, the Pension contribution stands forfeited.

 - You have the option of withdrawing your Pension funds only if you have been working for 10 years or less.
-If you have been working for longer than that, you are instead eligible to receive a Scheme Certificate, which you can surrender at the age of 50 years and above to receive a monthly pension.
+If you have been working for longer than that, you will instead receive a Scheme Certificate, which you can surrender at the age of 50 years and above to receive a monthly pension.

 To transfer your PF and Pension to your new account, you need to fill and submit Form 13 (Revised) to your present company’s finance department.